DePaul University > Admission & Aid > Admitted Students > Immunization FAQ

 If you bring complete records to DePaul Central in person, your hold can be removed on the spot.
 All other records are processed within five to seven business days.
 A follow up email will be sent to your preferred email address once the review process is complete.

-To view your immunization status and submit documents, log in to Campus Connect.
+To view your immunization status and submit documents, use your BlueKey information to log in to Campus Connect.

 If you have submitted your records and your grid is has not been updated after 24 business hours, please contact DePaul Central.